Buffalo China: Intermediate years

 During World War II, the company again manufactured primarily for the US military.
 However, the company was declared a non-essential factory and was not permitted to replace employees who left to serve in the military.
 Having lost some of its best skilled labor and with competitors not subject to similar regulation, the company turned to automation, with new equipment funded by the sale of several buildings.
-In 1946, Robert E. Gould (1900–1979), known in the ceramics industry as the "master potter," was named president.
+In 1946, Robert E. Gould (1900–1979), known in the US ceramics industry as the "master potter," was named president.
 By this time, economic efficiency had forced the company to drop customization in favor of mass production of a limited catalog of designs.

 In 1956, the company changed its name from Buffalo Pottery to Buffalo China, Inc.

-Harold M. Esty Jr. (1914–1986), John D. Larkin's grandson, served as the company's president from 1964 until 1970, overseeing the production of a wider range of designs and the installation of state-of-the-art direct screening, offset printing, and glaze equipment.
-By 1965, the company was producing a quarter of a million pieces of vitrified china per week in more than 50 patterns.
+Harold M. Esty Jr. (1914–1986), John D. Larkin's grandson, served as the company's president from 1964 until 1970, overseeing the production of a wider range of designs and the installation of new equipement for direct screening, offset printing, and glaze equipment.
+By 1965, the company was producing a quarter of a million pieces per week in more than 50 patterns.
 Esty remained on the board of directors until the company's sale in 1983.

 Later years

 In 1970, John C. Heebner (1922–2013) became Buffalo China's fifth and last president.
 He oversaw a modernization project, completed in 1979, which increased the plant's capacity by 50 percent.

 In 1983, Oneida Limited purchased Buffalo China with Heebner serving on Oneida's board until 1994.
 Oneida increased Buffalo China's manufacturing space and added a manufacturing plant in Mexico.
-In 2004, due to an economic downturn, Oneida sold the factory in Buffalo to Niagara Ceramics Corporation and closed the factory in Mexico, thus ending Buffalo China's 100-year history of china manufacturing.
+In 2004, due to an economic downturn, Oneida sold the factory in Buffalo to Niagara Ceramics Corporation and closed the factory in Mexico, thus ending Buffalo China's 100-year history of ceramic manufacturing.
 As of 2019, Oneida still retains the Buffalo China trade name and logos, and sells a few lines of Buffalo brand dinnerware.

 Collectibles

-Buffalo Pottery and pre-1983 Buffalo China chinaware is considered highly collectible by antique, porcelain, hotel/restaurant ware, and railroad collectors.
+Buffalo Pottery and pre-1983 Buffalo China ware is collectible.
 Rarer hand-decorated pieces of lines such as Deldare Ware and Abino Ware have sold for thousands of dollars each.